BATISMO

 In 2019, I spent six weeks traveling through Brazil as part of BATISMO — a long-form photography project created with photographer Gleeson Paulino.

 The project emerged from immersion: moving through cities, landscapes, and eventually deep into the Amazon, where indigenous communities continue to live in close relationship with nature.
+My role was art direction and narrative curation, shaping how the images speak together as a body of work.

 Art Direction • Visual Curation • Narrative Development